 There are usually some Christmas-themed shows on Broadway, but the most iconic show to see during the holiday season in NYC is the Radio City Christmas Spectacular.

 Claim your free NYC Christmas map here.
 It includes all the must-dos in NYC during Christmas time!

 #5 Go Ice Skating

 If you like ice skating, there are plenty of options for you in NYC in the winter.
-The most iconic ice rink is at Rockefeller Center, but it’s expensive and can get crowded.
+The most iconic ice rink is at Rockefeller Center, but it’s expensive, small, and can get crowded.